Millions set to miss out on car finance compensation after Supreme Court ruling

 Lady Justice Andrews, Lord Justice Birss and Lord Justice Edis said last year that while each case was different, “burying such a statement in the small print which the lender knows the borrower is highly unlikely to read will not suffice”.

-Reading the summary of the Supreme Court judgment on Friday, Lord Reed said: “Each party to the three-cornered arrangement – the customer, the dealer and the finance company – was engaged at arm’s length from the other participants in the pursuit of their own objectives.”

-In the judgment, Lords Reed, Hodge, Hamblen, Lloyd-Jones and Briggs said: “No reasonable onlooker would think that, by offering to find a suitable finance package to enable the customer to obtain the car, the dealer was thereby giving up, rather than continuing to pursue, its own commercial objective of securing a profitable sale of the car.”
+But in Friday’s Supreme Court judgment, the five justices said: “No reasonable onlooker would think that, by offering to find a suitable finance package to enable the customer to obtain the car, the dealer was thereby giving up, rather than continuing to pursue, its own commercial objective of securing a profitable sale of the car.”

 They continued: “We conclude that, to the extent that the Court of Appeal’s judgment and the respondents’ case depends upon the recognition of a fiduciary obligation of undivided loyalty on the part of the dealer when selecting and negotiating a finance package for the customer, they are wrong.”